1939 Pan Am Sikorsky S-43 crash

-The Seaplane Baby Clipper NC 16933 Crash took place in Rio de Janeiro on August 13, 1939.
-The aircraft, owned by Pan Am, was flying Miami-Rio, with stops in the cities of Antilla, Port-au-Prince, San Pedro de Macorís, San Juan, Port of Spain, Georgetown, Paramaribo, Cayenne, Belém, São Luís, Fortaleza, Natal, João Pessoa, Recife, Maceió, Aracaju, Salvador, Caravelas and Vitória.
-This would be the first accident of a Pan Am aircraft in Brazil.
+The Seaplane Baby Clipper NC 16933 crash took place in Rio de Janeiro on August 13, 1939.
+The aircraft, owned by Pan Am, was flying Miami–Rio, with stops in the cities of Antilla, Port-au-Prince, San Pedro de Macorís, San Juan, Port of Spain, Georgetown, Paramaribo, Cayenne, Belém, São Luís, Fortaleza, Natal, João Pessoa, Recife, Maceió, Aracaju, Salvador, Caravelas and Vitória.
+This would be the first accident involving a Pan Am aircraft in Brazil.

 Aircraft

 The Sikorsky S-43 was a Flying Boat seaplane.
 Pan Am would order 10 units, which would be used on routes connecting the United States to the Caribbean and Latin America.
-The aircraft involved in the accident was manufactured at the Sikorsky Aircraft Industrial Plant in Bridgeport, CT.
+The aircraft involved in the accident was manufactured at the Sikorsky Aircraft Industrial Plant in Bridgeport, Connecticut.
 It was assigned the serial number "4324".
-Construction would be finished on December 20th, 1936.
+Construction would be finished on December 20, 1936.
 After being flight-tested and approved, it would receive tail number NC 16933 from the Civil Aeronautics Authority.
-These aircraft would be christened "Baby Clipper" by Pan Am.
-The "Baby Clippers" began service at Pan Am on September 10th, 1937 and would be retired in 1945.
+These aircraft would be christened Baby Clipper by Pan Am.
+The Baby Clippers began service at Pan Am on September 10, 1937, and would be retired in 1945.